InderJagdeo/NetworkManager/README.md

 # NetworkManager With URL Session

-Networking Manager With URL Session
+A simple network manager class with URL Session to get, post, put, and delete data on the server in swift language.